HTTP Status 202

-Its purpose is to allow a server to accept a request for some other process (perhaps a batch-oriented process that is only run once per day) without requiring that the user agent’s connection to the server persist until the process is completed.
+The purpose of HTTP 202 is to allow a server to accept a request for some other process (such as a batch-oriented process that is only run once per day or a long-running REST API) without requiring that the user agent’s connection to the server persist until the process is completed.

 The entity returned with this response SHOULD describe the request’s current status and point to (or embed) a status monitor that can provide the user with (or without) an estimate of when the request will be fulfilled.

-If you submitted a long-running asynchronous job to a REST API then API can return the result like this:
+Ifn the following example, we submit a long-running asynchronous job to a REST API and the API can return the result like this:

 HTTP STATUS 202 (Accepted)